iqbalfn/admin/_posts/2016-02-11-object-formatter.md

  * Start formatting the object.
  * @param object|array objects Single object or list of object to format.
  * @param boolean arraykey Set field as the array key.
 Default false.
 True for id.
- * @param array|boolean condition List of field to format/force fetch the data from
+ * @param array|boolean fetch List of field to format/force fetch the data from
  *  database for format type start with @.
  * @return formatted object.
  */